frankvangeest/ironhold/docs/ROADMAP.md

   - Add error overlays for reload failures.
 - **Dev Experience**:
   - Improve logging and recovery for WebGPU edge cases.
+  - Add an optional parameter to only include a list of files and or crates to the 'cargo run -p xtask -- export-sources' command.
+E.g. a comma seperated list [file.md,file2.rs,file3.toml,<crate_name>].
+Or something similar.
+Without the additional parameter is should still be have as it has before.
 ---

 ## ⏳ Medium-Term Goals